A priori error for unilateral contact problems with Lagrange multiplier and IsoGeometric Analysis: A priori error analysis

 \section{\textit{A priori} error analysis}

 In this section, we present an {optimal} \textit{a priori} error estimate for the Signorini mixed problem.
-Our estimates follows the ones for finite elements, provided in \cite{hild-laborde-02}, and refined in \cite{drouet15}.
+Our estimates follows the ones for finite elements, provided in \cite{coorevits-hild-lhalouani-sassi-02,hild-laborde-02}, and refined in \cite{drouet15}.
 In particular, in \cite{drouet15} the authors overcome a technical assumption on the geometric structure of the contact set and we are able to avoid such as assumptions also in our case.

+Indeed, for any $p$, we prove our method to be optimal for solutions with regularity up to $5/2$. {Thus, optimality for the displacement is obtained for any $p \geq 2$.} The cheapest {and more convenient} method proved optimal corresponds to the choice $p=2$.
+Larger values of $p$ may be of interest because they produce continuous pressures, but, on the other hand, the error bounds remain limited by the regularity of the solution, \textit{i.e.} , up to $C h^{3/2}$.
+Clearly, to enhance approximation suitable local refinement may be used, \cite{lorenzis11,lorenzis12}, but this choice outside the scope of this paper.

-In order to prove the Theorem \ref{tmp:apriori} which follows, we need a few preparatory Lemmas.
+In order to prove Theorem \ref{tmp:apriori} which follows, we need a few preparatory Lemmas.

 First, we introduce some notation and some basic estimates.
 Let us define the active-set strategy for the variational problem.
-Given an element $Q \in \Gamma_C$ of the undeformed mesh, we denote and let us define by $Z_{C}(Q)$ the contact set and by $Z_{NC}(Q)$ the non-contact set in $\GCQ$, as follows:
+Given an element $Q_C \in \restr{\caQ_h}{\GC}$ of the undeformed mesh, we denote by $Z_{C}(\GCQ)$ the contact set and by $Z_{NC}(\GCQ)$ the non-contact set in $\GCQ$, as follows: